-5. Convert PDF to Word Readable Document Using the Word Software
+6. Convert PDF to Word readable document using Word

 This is another easy solution you can use.
 All you will have to do is open the PDF document in Word.
 Below, we have the simple steps you will need to follow: